12 Cutest Dog Breeds

 English bulldogs are a great breed for apartment living because they don’t require a lot of exercise.

 The French bulldog is an in-demand breed because of its even-tempered nature and adorable appearance.
-However, they need a lot of attention, and if they don’t get it, they can act out in destructive ways like chewing or digging.
+However, they need a lot of attention, and if they don’t get it, they can be destructive, such as chewing or digging.
 These dogs are best suited to a single-person home because they do not like to share attention with anyone, human or animal.

-The French bulldog does well in any housing, city, rural, or the suburbs, but they do not need a lot of exercise and aren’t meant to be jogging partners because they are a brachycephalic breed.
+The French bulldog does well in any housing: city, rural, or suburban environment.
+They do not need a lot of exercise and aren’t meant to be jogging partners because they are a brachycephalic breed, prone to breathing problems if they overexert themselves.

-Grooming is easy due to their short coats, but just like the English bulldog, they need their facial folds cleaned regularly.
+Grooming requirements are minimal due to their short coats, but like the English bulldog, Frenchies need their facial folds cleaned regularly.

 french bulldog